Breast surgery of any kind has the potential to impact your ability to breast feed in the future.

 This assumption is not clearly supported by our medical literature.
 This is a poorly studied topic with a wide variety of results that are difficult to interpret.
 There is no way of standardizing and measuring the degree of disruption to the breast tissue and milk ducts following surgery.
 Therefore, one breast reduction cannot be compared to another, let alone a lumpectomy or wide excision for breast cancer.
 There is also no standard definition of “successful” breast feeding.
 For these reasons, the medical literature provides little guidance for the counselling of patients facing breast surgery with concerns about breast feeding.

-A simpler view acknowledges that all women, regardless of whether they have had breast surgery or not, will fall into one of three groups
+This view acknowledges that all women, regardless of whether they have had breast surgery or not, will fall into one of three groups

 - Able to breast feed successfully